Monoidal Envelopes of Families of $\infty$-Operads and $\infty$-Operadic Kan Extensions: Introduction

 Here is an outline of this note.
-In Section \ref{sec:A-Result-on}, we will prove an equivalent formulation of families of $\infty$-operads.
-In Section \ref{sec:Monoidal-Envelopes-of}, we generalize Lurie's monoidal envelopes to families of $\infty$-operads.
-Using monoidal envelopes, we can define the fiberwise direct sum functor, whose properties we discuss in Section \ref{sec:Direct_sum}.
-The constructions and results in Sections \ref{sec:A-Result-on}, \ref{sec:Monoidal-Envelopes-of}, and \ref{sec:Direct_sum} will be used in writing down the equivalence discussed in the previous paragraph, but they also have some independent interest.
-To the author's knowledge, these constructions and results have not appeared elsewhere.
-Finally, in Section \ref{sec:FTOK}, we will give a complete proof of FTOK.
+In Section \ref{sec:HA}, we quote some results from Lurie's book \cite{HA} that we will use in this paper, to draw a clear line between what we accept as established and what we do not.
+Sections \ref{sec:families} through \ref{sec:direct_sum} concern constructions on families of $\infty$-operads that we will need in supplementing a part of Lurie's proof (namely, Lemma \ref{lem:contribution1}).
+More precisely, in Section \ref{sec:families}, we will prove an equivalent formulation of families of $\infty$-operads, and in Section \ref{sec:env}, we generalize Lurie's symmetric monoidal envelopes to families of $\infty$-operads.
+Using symmetric monoidal envelopes, we can define the fiberwise direct sum functor, whose properties we discuss in Section \ref{sec:direct_sum}.
+In addition to its usage to fill in the details of Lurie's argument, we believe that these constructions also have some independent interest.
+In Section \ref{sec:FTOK}, we will reproduce Lurie's proof of FTOK, and indicate the parts that require further elaborations as lemmas.
+These lemmas will then be proved in Section \ref{sec:leftover}, using results from earlier sections.